softlayer/softlayer-api-php-client/README.md

 }
 ```

-h2.
-Author
+## Author

-This software is written by the SoftLayer Development Team <"sldn@softlayer.com":mailto:sldn@softlayer.com>.
+This software is written by the SoftLayer Development Team <[sldn@softlayer.com](mailto:sldn@softlayer.com)>.

-h2.
-Copyright
+## Copyright

-This software is Copyright (c) 2009 - 2010 "SoftLayer Technologies, Inc":http://www.softlayer.com/.
+This software is Copyright &copy; 2009 – 2010 [SoftLayer Technologies, Inc](http://www.softlayer.com/).
 See the bundled LICENSE.textile file for more information.